browserengineering/book/book/scheduling.md

 Profiling rendering
 ===================

-We now have a system for scheduling a rendering task every 33ms.
-But what if rendering takes longer than 33ms to finish?
+We now have a system for scheduling a rendering task every 33 ms. But what if rendering takes longer than 33 ms to finish?
 Before we answer this question, let's instrument the browser and measure how much time is really being spent rendering.
 It's important to always measure before optimizing, because the result is often surprising.

-To instrument our browser, let's have our browser output the [JSON][json] tracing format used by [chrome://tracing][chrome-tracing] in Chrome, [Firefox Profiler](https://profiler.firefox.com/) or [Perfetto UI](https://ui.perfetto.dev/).[^note-standards]
+To instrument our browser, let's have it output the [JSON][json] tracing format used by [chrome://tracing][chrome-tracing] in Chrome, [Firefox Profiler](https://profiler.firefox.com/) or [Perfetto UI](https://ui.perfetto.dev/).[^note-standards]